kornerr/ios-bg-files/README.md

 # Overview

-This is a sample iOS application to monitor selected directory changes in background.
+This is a sample iOS application to monitor directory changes in the background.

 # Video